matkv/matkv.dev/content/books/_index.md

     render: never
 ---

 My book reviews.
-Currently most of my old reviews are still missing but I will be adding them hopefully soon.
+All the books I've read since buying a Kindle Paperwhite in May 2019.

 **Currently reading:** The Fellowship of the Ring - J.R.R Tolkien